 And learn to feel it as we go

-These are the lyrics to New Road, one of singer-songwriter KOAH's first recorded songs (written in 2006) that marked a meaningful shift in perspective for the Maryland-born artist.
+These are the lyrics to A New Road, one of singer-songwriter KOAH's first recorded songs which marked a meaningful shift in perspective for the Maryland-born artist.

-“The lyrics always tell you something about the songwriter,” he told LA.com.
+“The lyrics always tell you something about the songwriter,” he says.

 “I think emotion that has been tempered by time offers something which raw emotion doesn’t.
 Although raw emotion has it’s place.
 In the end I think most songs stem from traumatic experiences.
 Even the happy ones.
 They’ve just been distilled down and crystallized into something that people can connect with.
 Often something rare.”